This page is your “Go To” for all matters Covid!

-- Please do not attend before your appointment time, and notify reception of your arrival.
+- Please do not attend before your appointment time, and notify reception when you arrive.

-- Patients attending by car will be asked to wait in the car until the doctor is available to see them.
+- Patients attending by car may be asked to wait in the car until the doctor is available to see them.

 - Wear a face mask please.

 Sources of reliable information

 - Please check the reliable information links above this section.

 - If you are concerned that you may be suffering from Covid-19 or that you need testing, phone (but do not attend) the surgery.